 About

-I launched Eastbourne Reporter in May 2022 because I'm seriously concerned about the decline of proper news reporting.
+Rebecca Maer launched Eastbourne Reporter in May 2022 because she was seriously concerned about the decline of proper news reporting.

-Local papers used to have teams of experienced journalists providing up-to-date and accurate reporting, holding the powerful to account.
-Sadly, they're now a shadow of their former selves, with copy-and-pasted press releases masquerading as 'news'
+Local papers used to have teams of experienced journalists providing accurate, well-researched reporting, holding the powerful to account.
+Sadly, they're now a shadow of their former selves, with copy-and-pasted press releases often masquerading as 'news'

-We exist solely to provide Eastbourne with proper reporting, asking questions and interviewing.
+We exist solely to provide Eastbourne with proper reporting, asking questions and interviewing people.

 Why we're different